AlexShkarin/pyLabLib/docs/devices/IMAQdx.rst

 NI IMAQdx interface
 =======================

 NI IMAQdx is the interface provided by  National Instruments and which supports a wide variety of cameras.
 It is completely separate from IMAQ, and it supports other interfaces: USB, Ethernet and FireWire.
-It has been tested with ???.
+It has been tested with Ethernet-connected PhotonFocus HD1-D1312 camera.

 The code is located in :mod:`pylablib.devices.IMAQdx`, and the main camera class is :class:`pylablib.devices.IMAQdx.IMAQdxCamera<.IMAQdx.IMAQdxCamera>`.